sgoka-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_gw_instances/configure_http_strict_transport_security.md

 HSTS enforces security on applications because it mitigates attacks such as man-in-the-middle, insecure link referencing, and invalid certificates.

-Note that HSTS is enabled for the domain, regardless of any other ports configured on the listeners.
-Any non-SSL ports that exist in the configuration (listeners) will no longer work from the browser after an HSTS-protected interface has been invoked from the browser.

 ## Create an HSTS profile

 To use HSTS, you must first create an HSTS profile in Policy Studio.